Department of Neighborhoods

 “The legal process for approval of properties for demolition is complex and can take up to a year to complete and sometimes a little longer,” said TaKasha Francis, DON director.
 “Property owner rights and protections are strictly adhered to, and that requires significant time.
 There may be delays in locating the property owner or verifying inheritors, utility disconnections, or working through historic building considerations.
 Further, budget challenges can delay costly demolition projects, which can range up to tens of thousands of dollars, depending on the type and size of the structure and pre-demolition requirements.”

-Since Mayor Turner took office in 2016, 11,483 cases involving dangerous buildings have been resolved, including through owner compliance.
+Since The Mayor took office in 2016, 11,483 cases involving dangerous buildings have been resolved, including through owner compliance.
 DON inspectors aim for owner compliance with a success rate of 68%, which saves on taxpayer dollars that can be used for other abatement projects.

-“Ultimately, property owners are responsible for maintaining their properties in compliance with city codes,” said Mayor Turner.
+“Ultimately, property owners are responsible for maintaining their properties in compliance with city codes,” said The Mayor.
 “However, when owners fail to comply, we must do all we can to remove the hazards and keep residents safe.
 Our concerted effort to rid the City of Houston of dangerous buildings aligns with my One Safe Houston and One Clean Houston initiatives, which aim to reduce crime and ensure public safety.”

 “Our team of code enforcement officers take great pride in the role they play to remove abandoned buildings that pose hazards for people who live nearby, pedestrians, and particularly for children who may venture onto the property,” said Francis.
 “A misconception among some residents is that the City is unfairly taking people’s property away, which is not the case.
 The owners of these blighted buildings are given due process and ample opportunity to comply.
-Mayor Turner’s initiative is about making neighborhoods safer, giving people peace of mind, and improving quality of life.”
+The Mayor’s initiative is about making neighborhoods safer, giving people peace of mind, and improving quality of life.”